cdhogan/DFT-basics/0_Si_bulk/7_optics/README.md

 Calculation of the dielectric function is straightforward (but tedious) with quantum-ESPRESSO, and involves three distinct steps:
 1. SCF calculation with `pw.x`.
 The ground state electronic charge density is computed with `pw.x` self-consistently, as before, on a sufficiently dense k-point grid.
 2. NSCF calculation with `pw.x`.
 A non-self-consistent (NSCF) calculation is performed using `pw.x` over a much denser k-point grid and over a larger range of bands (to cover the energy range we are interested in).
 3. Dielectric function calculation with `epsilon.x` or `pw2gw.x`.
 In practice the integral is replaced by a sum over (special) k-points.

+It is _very_ important to organise the files neatly.
+Use separate directories for different numbers of k-points and bands.
+Also, keep an eye on the amount of disk space being used: some of the examples below use over 10000 k-points.

 In this tutorial we will examine both codes.